AndreasChristensen89/salary_struggle/README.md

 ## What are the goals for a first-time visitor?

 * Quickly understand that the page is about and make sense of the setup
-    *
+    * Players immediately notice the calls to login.
+As they scrool down the first thing they encounter is text mentioning that this is a game, understand that you have to get a job in 30 days, and that you have to sign up to play
 * Be captivated by the content and the imagery
-    *
+    * The background combined with the play between blue and green of the divs should be a nice view
 * Be able to navigate effortless through the pages
-    *
+    * All pages link to each other, and no more is more than one link away.
+The navbar gives a good overview of what the user is allowed to do at this stage
 * Easily understand how to get started and to set up
-    *
+    * The game immediate calls to register and login
 * Easily understand how to start the game
-    *
+    * The main page gives a clear indication that the player should visit their profile.
+If they scroll down the first thing they see is text about the game and a suggestion to start a character.
 * Understand how to access profile page
-    *
+    * This is hinted by the main divs and also the navbar
 * Give good feedback
-    *
+    * Users receive messages when they authenticate.
 * Have the application work on all devices.
-    *
+    * All devices have been tested, and both shop and game work as expected.

 ## What are the goals for a returning visitor?

 * Instantly/easily remember how to navigate the content
     * I estimate this to be intuitive
 * Easily remember how to access relevant pages
-    * Index has call to action for most common pages, and navbar is always present
+    * Index has call to action for the most common pages, and navbar is always present
 * Easily be able to contact the developer with questions, feedback, any other inquiries
-    *
+    * Contact page is available on the home page and also easily accessible via the navbar.

 ## Strategy
-The purpose of this site is to create a simple site for a restaurant that handles reservations.
-The site should be simple to use, and information should be easy to find with simple and clear design
+The purpose of this site is to create a game with a simple webshop attached to it.
+It should be easy to use, and the design should be clear, bright, and intuitvive.

 ## Scope
-The scope is limited in functionality but does implement logic to assign tables with reasonable complexity.
-It could for sure be more complex and specific.
-Options for handling bookings are limited but should be completely functional.
+The scope is to handle a handful of products that are digital.
+The game has an easy setup what does not go deep into game mechanics, but keep them at a surface level.

 ## Structure
 The flow of the website is simple and should be intuitive for most people.
 Navbar has everything the user needs to find their way around.
-In case there is confusion about how the setup works there is a clear path to contact the restaurant both with messages, phones, and their address.
+In case there is confusion about how the setup works there is a clear path to contact the site via the contact page.
 On the landing page users are shown the call-to-action links that encourage them to register, and if logged in they are directed to the most common pages.

 ## Surface
 ### Design Choices